The Messenian Wars: How Sparta conquered and enslaved its neighbours

 The Messenian Wars were a series of conflicts between the ancient Greek city-states of Sparta and Messenia which dramatically transformed the sociopolitical landscape of the Peloponnesian Peninsula.

-For Messenia, the wars resulted in subjugation and the loss of independence, turning its people into helots who would labor under Spartan rule but also resist it in various forms.
+Sadly for Messenia, the wars resulted in subjugation and the loss of independence, turning its people into slaves who would labor under Spartan rule but also resist it in various forms.

 Why did Sparta and Messenia go to war?